oracle/weblogic-deploy-tooling/documentation/4.0/content/concepts/model.md

          allowReplicasBelowMinDynClusterSize: true
    ```

-   - The "named object list" format is deprecated now, and will cause warning messages to be displayed.
+   - Support for the old "named object list" format in the `kubernetes` section has been removed and will result in
+     validation errors if not converted to the hyphenated list format.
    ```yaml
        clusters:
          'cluster1':